cdl-geneseo/geneseo-dictionary/C/Cricket-Darts.md

 # Cricket Darts

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-A-D

-Bibliographies and Study Guides : Cricket Darts

 Created by  Unknown User (bli2), last modified on Sep 21, 2008

 Cricket darts (NN): the type of darts played at a bar.
 Definition of approximately 28% of those surveyed.
 (F06) (new words) Unknown by approximately 72% of those surveyed.
 (F06) Simmington